 More recently, President of the Congress of European Rabbis (CER), Rabbi Pinchas Goldschmidt issued an order stripping the CPJCE (Committee for Protecting Jewish Cemeteries in Europe) of any authority, to represent a Jewish community in Europe.

 The CPJCE had entered into an agreement with the Government of Lithuania to "manage" the development of the conference center on the cemetery.
 The prohibition of the CPJCE by the CER (and the Israeli rabbinical court) to conduct any communications with the government and its preclusion from participating in the development of the conference center initiative, effectively renders the project unlawful.

 Lithuanian law requires that any development of the cemetery (a protected site) be conducted under the auspices of a legitimate and qualified Jewish authority, which understands the parameters governing the protection of Jewish heritage and religion, as determined by Torah sages.

 Additionally, the Lithuanian government’s project violates the Geneva convention and EU Charter of Human Rights.
 It also runs contrary to U.S. congressional resolutions condemning the desecration of cemeteries.

-Recently, foreign descendants and heirs of the interred have filed a class action suit against the government.
+Recently, foreign descendants and heirs of the interred have filed a class action suit against Turto Bankas, the Lithuanian government and the Vilnius City Council aimed at stopping the development of the conference center and preventing the desecration.
 The legal action is based on human rights considerations and is currently being litigated in Lithuanian courts.